-The Equity Representative is the voice of all postgraduate students from equity groups at the University.
-These include Aboriginal and Torres Strait Islander students, students from socio-economically disadvantaged backgrounds, students from rural and isolated areas, students with disabilities, students of non-English speaking backgrounds, and women (especially women in non-traditional areas of study).
+The Equity Representative is the voice of postgraduate students from equity groups.
+These include female-identifying students (especially those in non-traditional areas of study), students from socio-economically disadvantaged backgrounds, students from rural and isolated areas, students with disabilities, and students from non-English speaking backgrounds.

 The Equity Representative advises the President and other Executive members in areas of advocacy that affect students from equity groups.
-He/she also assists and supports students with questions and concerns related to equity and diversity, and – if no International Representative sits on the Executive – assists with grievances raised by international students in relation to equity and diversity.
+They also assist and support students with questions and concerns related to equity and diversity, and – if no International Representative sits on the Executive – assist with grievances raised by international students in relation to equity and diversity.

 I’m a PhD (Architecture) student who was born and raised in a tiny town in North-West NSW cotton country, though I’ve been living in Newcastle long enough to consider myself a Novocastrian.
 In 2015, I graduated from UON’s undergrad Industrial Design program and I’m now a practicing designer and 3rd year PhD candidate.
 My research involves looking at how design and information-sharing platforms can be used to improve life for marginalised persons.

 I’ve previously worked for an array of different not-for-profits, for causes which range from environmental to humanitarian.
 I was also on staff at NUSA for a couple of years.
 I’ve got all kinds of relevant life experience, and I’m one of those people who care about stuff.
 Like, a lot.
 I’m excited to be back in a role where I can advocate and assist, so please get in touch if you have an equity issue!